One dead as DTC bus rams into car, two-wheelers in Delhi | www.lokmattimes.com

 New Delhi, Nov 4 A 30-year-old man died while another sustained injuries after a DTC bus lost control ...

-New Delhi, Nov 4 A 30-year-old man died while another sustained injuries after a DTC bus lost control and hit a car and some two wheelers in Delhi’s Rohini area on Saturday, an officer said.
+New Delhi, Nov 4 A 30-year-old man died while another sustained injuries after a DTC bus lost control and hit a car and two-wheelers in Delhi’s Rohini area on Saturday, an officer said.

-The videos of the incident were also doing the rounds on social media.
-In one video, a bus was observed dragging a car, an e-rickshaw, and a bike that it had collided with.
+The videos of the incident were also posted on social media.
+In one of the videos, a bus was observed dragging a car, an e-rickshaw, and a bike that it had collided with.

 The bus continued moving until it finally came to a stop, during which it also crashed into several scooters parked near the sidewalk.